-Nam Le has won this year’s £60,000 Dylan Thomas Prize.
-It recognizes the best young writer in the English-speaking world with the goal of ensuring that the inspirational nature of Dylan’s writing lives on.
-I met with him in Toronto recently at the IFOA.
+Nam Le has won the £60,000 Dylan Thomas Prize.
+It recognizes the best young writer in the English-speaking world, with the goal of ensuring that the inspirational nature of Dylan’s writing lives on.
+I met with him in Toronto at the IFOA.
 This is part two of a series of interviews conducted with three acclaimed short storywriters: Rebecca Rosenblum, Nam Le, and Anne Enright.
 In each case we riff off those qualities which Flannery O’Connor thought best constituted a good short story.

 Nam is author of The Boat, a collection of ’stories that take us from the slums of Colombia to the streets of Tehran; from New York City to Iowa City; from a fishing village in Australia to a floundering vessel in the South China Sea, in a masterful display of literary virtuosity and feeling.’